Federated Malay States: Formation and power structure

 On 20 January 1874, Sir Andrew Clarke, governor of the Straits Settlements, concluded with the Sultan of Perak the treaty of Pangkor whereby the Sultan agreed to "receive and provide a suitable residence for a British Officer to be called Resident, who shall be accredited to his court, and whose advice must be asked and acted upon on all questions other than those touching Malay Religion and Customs".
-The residency system was extended the same year to Selangor and Negri Sembilan, and in 1888 to Pahang.
+The residency system was extended the same year to Selangor and Negeri Sembilan, and in 1888 to Pahang.